astroufsc/chimera-bisque/README.rst

 Configuration Examples
 ----------------------

 * The Sky version 6.
+Deny slews with altitude less than 15 deg (optional).

 ::